zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ### Non-Goals

 - Move away from the declarative nature of Zarf packages
+- Create a solution that will work for multi-namespace packages (90% of packages in the wild are single namespace across their chart and manifest resources so the initial implementation doesn't need to cover this)

 ## Proposal

-The proposed solution is to add a new `namespace` field under the Zarf Package configuration `metadata` and to allow a default to be set and allow this value to be exposed in Go templating under `charts`, `manifests`, and `actions`.
-Charts and manifests would allow templating of their `namespace` and `releaseName` fields and actions would be templateable as designed in [ZEP-0021](./0021-zarf-values/README.md).
+The proposed solution is to add a new `namespace` flag that would allow a user to set a namespace for a Zarf package and override the release namespace of all charts and manifests in that package globally.
+This value would also be available through the templates in [ZEP-0021](./0021-zarf-values/README.md) though no additional templating would be added elsewhere.

 ### User Stories (Optional)